s0sasaki/ece285_vqa/README.md

 python main.py
 ```

-For demonstration, unzip the trained model:
+For demonstration, you need the experiment results, our_answers.dms.
+This file is uploaded in experiment1/demo, but you can also generate it as follows:
 ```
 cd experiment1/demo
 unzip model.pth.zip
+python demo.py
 ```

 Then run the demo script on jupyter notebook: